apache/spark/docs/tutorial.rst

 Tasks
 -----
 Tasks are generated when instantiating objects from operators.
+An object instatiated from an operator is called a constructor.
 The first argument ``task_id`` acts as a unique identifier for the task.

 .. code:: python